Silver Bullet (Knott's Berry Farm)

-Silver Bullet is a western-themed steel inverted roller coaster designed by Bolliger & Mabillard located at Knott's Berry Farm, an amusement park in Buena Park, California.
+Silver Bullet is a western-theme inverted roller coaster designed by Bolliger & Mabillard located at Knott's Berry Farm, an amusement park in Buena Park, California.
 The $16 million roller coaster was announced on December 1, 2003 and opened on December 7, 2004.
 A first rider auction was also held where people would bid on seats to be the first riders.
 The track is approximately 3125 ft long and the lift hill is about 146 ft tall.
 The ride lasts two minutes and thirty seconds and features six inversions including a vertical loop, cobra roll, zero-g roll, and two corkscrews.

 History

-On May 28, 2003, a trademark for the name "Silver Bullet" was filed by Cedar Fair, the owners of the park.
+On May 28, 2003, a trademark for the name "Silver Bullet" was filed by Cedar Fair, the previous owners of Knott's Berry Farm.
 Construction for the new roller coaster began in September 2003 with the relocation of The Church of Reflections.
 As part of an $85 million investment in all Cedar Fair parks, Silver Bullet was announced to the public on December 1, 2003.
 The final piece of track was installed on September 30, 2004.
 On November 5, 2004, Knott's Berry Farm launched a "First Rider Auction" in which people from anywhere in the world would bid against each other in order to be one of the first public riders on Silver Bullet on December 7, 2004.
 Although sixty seats were made available, only 13 of these received bids.
 Out of those bids, the highest bid was $200 (US), and a total of $1643 was raised with all the money going to the Speech & Language Development Center of Buena Park.
 After construction and testing was completed, the roller coaster opened first to the media, then to the public on December 7, 2004 though the initial scheduled opening was on Christmas Eve of 2004.
 Silver Bullet was also one of four attractions that opened at Knott's Berry Farm in the same year and carries a western theme.